PROFILE

 constitution, the speaker of parliament stands

 next in line to the president.
-However, the
+The parliament,

 Principal Government Officials